 I was so alarmed by the post that I called my associate, The Intrepid Elise, a property manager who has lived here for 15 years for clarification.
 If people were heading out, she'd know.

 “No…I really never noticed any thing really different...” she said (along with the tone that implied, “You of all people should know better….”).
 Elise is accustomed to silly inquiries about safety from skittish and uninformed new expats.
 She was probably more than a little surprised to get one from her business partner who lives four doors down the block from her.

 Still paranoid that all this violence was going on right under my nose, I called my Mexican friends and asked them if there was a conspiracy to keep murders and violent crime out of the news and keep expats in the dark.
 They too, seemed surprised by the question.
 Drug violence is not part of their day to day lives any more than violence would be part of your life just because your city had a housing project.
 Like every major city in America, Mazatlán will always have neighborhoods I wouldn't take a bus to.

 CozumelDeb´s post illustrates a number cognitive challenges that arise when you do research on where to live in Mexico.
 One of the hardest is resisting what is known as the “availability heuristic” or “availability bias.”
 The availability bias is “a human cognitive bias that causes us to overestimate the probability of events associated with a memorial or dramatic occurrence."
 It is basing a judgement on the most readily accessible or recent information, while not necessarily the most accurate.

-For example, only bad (yet more dramatic) news about Mexico makes major American papers.
+Only bad, yet more dramatic) news about Mexico makes major American papers.
 Likewise, more horrific stories are more enthusiastically passed from vacationer to vacationer.
-Those stories are more available (because they are more sensational, a better story) than realistic ones (read "boring") ones, giving them disproportionate weighting in our heads.
+Those stories are more available (because they are more sensational, a better story) than boring ones about millions of vacationers having a great time and returning in one piece.